CristianjmPereira/monsters-rolodex/README.md

 # Monster Rolodex App

-This is a simple list of entities that can be user to represent anything.
+This is a simple list of entities that can be used to represent anything. \
-This is the first project made on "Complete React Developer in 2022" course from Zero To Mastery Academy.
+This is the first project made on the "Complete React Developer in 2022" course from Zero To Mastery Academy.

 ## Available Scripts